Can anxiety cause chest pain?

 She went on to experience these attacks more and more frequently and each time she thought she was dying.
 She was terrified and I could see the fear in her eyes.

-This caused problems with her getting to work and even took away the pleasure in going out for fun!
+This caused problems with her getting to work and even took away the pleasure of going out for fun!

-She was suffering daily with terrible restlessness and sleeplessness.
-This resulted in fatigue, trouble concentrating, irritability and severe mood swings.
+She was suffering daily from terrible restlessness and sleeplessness.
+This resulted in fatigue, trouble concentrating, irritability, and severe mood swings.

-M found a therapist that specialised in helping people overcome general anxiety panic attacks and with a lot of work on her part, she started to take control and get at least some of her life back.
+M found a therapist who specialized in helping people overcome general anxiety panic attacks and with a lot of work on her part, she started to take control and get at least some of her life back.

 To add to this, at the time she had also started to suffer from symptoms of endometriosis.
-She was suffering heavy painful periods, she was anaemic and she was suffering from hormone imbalance, which was also contributing to her anxiety.
+She was suffering from heavy, painful periods, she was anaemic and she was suffering from hormone imbalance, which was also contributing to her anxiety.

 At the time we were both unaware of this, but 5 years later we learned that endometriosis often causes women to suffer from extreme anxiety and depression due to the symptoms of the disease.